 Invasive and non-native species are a significant threat to at-risk species.
 The best way to fight the spread of invasive species is to prevent them from occuring in the first place.
 There are a variety of ways you can help do this, whether you are at home or in a national park.
 Visit the National Park Service's Invasive & Non-Native Species: What You Can Do page to learn more.

 Download the Species List: Threatened, Rare, and Endangered Plants of Point Reyes National Seashore (18 KB PDF)

-From 2006 to 2009, Pacific Coast Science and Learning Center (PCSLC) communication interns assisted scientists conducting research through the PCSLC and the San Francisco Bay Area Inventory & Monitoring Network to produce a series of Resource Project Summaries, one of which was about Sonoma alopecurus, an endangered freshwater wetland grass found at Point Reyes and almost nowhere else.
-These two-page summaries provide information about the questions that the researchers hoped to answer, details about the project and methods, and the results of the research projects in a way that is easy to understand.
+From 2006 to 2018, Point Reyes National Seashore and Pacific Coast Science and Learning Center (PCSLC) staff and communication interns assisted scientists conducting research through the PCSLC and the San Francisco Bay Area Inventory & Monitoring Network to produce a series of Resource Project Summaries, one of which was about Sonoma alopecurus, an endangered freshwater wetland grass found at Point Reyes and almost nowhere else.
+These one- to eight-page summaries provide information about the questions that the researchers hoped to answer, details about the project and methods, and the results of the research projects in a way that is easy to understand.

 Last updated: February 5, 2024